Suicide of Lia Smith

-Lia Purcell Smith (March 7, 2004 – October 18, 2025) was an American student at Middlebury College who died by suicide on October 18, 2025, at the age of 21.
+Lia Purcell Smith (March 7, 2004 – October 18, 2025) was an American student at Middlebury College in Middlebury, Vermont, who died by suicide on October 18, 2025, at the age of 21.
 She was reported missing by her father on October 19, 2025, and her body was found by the Vermont State Police near Middlebury College's organic farm in Cornwall, Vermont, on October 24, 2025.
-Smith was a transgender woman who had been a member of the Middlebury Panthers women's swimming and diving team before leaving in 2023.
+Smith, who was a transgender woman, was a member of the Middlebury Panthers women's swimming and diving team and experienced backlash, doxing, and deadnaming from critics of transgender women athletes.

 Background

 Smith was born on March 7, 2004, in Berkeley, California, to Gregory C. Smith and Keith E. Purcell, growing up in Woodside, California, and graduating from Sacred Heart Preparatory, a private Catholic school in Atherton.
-Smith received the Sean McLarry Fine Arts Scholarship Award at Sacred Heart in 2021, the Blue-Ribbon Award at Sacred Heart in 2022, and the Rotary Club of Menlo Park Academic Achievement Award in 2022.
+From 2012 to 2023, Smith competed in diving competitions throughout the United States.
+Among numerous other awards, she was the Nor-Cal Diver of the Year (first place, ages 10-11, and second place, ages 14-15).
+In addition, Smith received the Sean McLarry Fine Arts Scholarship Award at Sacred Heart in 2021, the Blue-Ribbon Award at Sacred Heart in 2022, and the Rotary Club of Menlo Park Academic Achievement Award in 2022.
 She volunteered as a teaching assistant at Peninsula Bridge, where she was awarded the Bronze Presidential Volunteer Service Award in 2022.

-From 2012 to 2023, Smith competed in diving competitions throughout the United States.
+Smith, an openly transgender woman, began her medical and legal gender transition during her senior year of high school.